tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 print("Testing data uploaded to: {}".format(s3_test_data))
 ```

 Once you have uploaded your data to Amazon S3, it's time to train the machine learning model.
-Comment to students that in this demo, you will use the Amazon SageMaker's [_linear learner algorithm_](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html) to run a linear regression prediction model.
+Comment to students, that in this demo, you will use the Amazon SageMaker's [_linear learner algorithm_](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html) to run a linear regression prediction model.

 Create the instance of the linear learner algorithm and highlight the following: